moodle/devdocs/general/development/policies/deprecation/index.md

 - Deprecations apply to all public APIs, classes, and files.
 - Removal of a function, class, or file may only be considered after a minimum of 4 major releases since the deprecation.
 Example: anything deprecated in 3.2 means that it will be removed in 3.6
 - All deprecations should emit debugging notices where possible
-- All deprecations should be noted in the relevant upgrade.txt
+- All deprecations should be noted with an [upgrade note](../../upgradenotes.md).

 ## Moodle Core deprecation process